zonca/swcarpentry-workshop-pandas/08-bash-scripting.md

 ## Introduction

-What it is? command line text only interface to filesystem (like file manager GUI) + execute commands on files (like double clicking or open with menu in file manager GUI)
+What it is?

+A command line text only interface to filesystem (like file manager GUI) + execute commands on files (like double clicking or open with menu in file manager GUI)

 Ask students not to take notes and show quickly that `ls` is same as file manager GUI, `mkdir` creates a folder that shows up in the file manager GUI, show `cd` in and out a folder.

 The purpose here is to show students that never saw a command line interface before what it is.

-Motivation: ssh into a supercomputer, bash is the only interface available
+* Motivation: ssh into a supercomputer, bash is the only interface available
-Motivation: automate everything, let the computer do boring stuff
+* Motivation: automate everything, let the computer do boring stuff

 ## Motivating exercise